 - a target location with larger SS will be more similar to the origin under this scoring rule

 We can then order the target location in decreasing order of SS and retain only the results which satisfy a threshold condition (SS = 1 meaning perfect matching or zero distance).
 More information on scoring rule can be found in Ferro (2014).

-Below we can see a map of the Similarity Skill (SS) Score for the target area for two origin location in NYC where currently there are WeWork offices, one in Manhattan and one in Brooklyn.
-From this plot, we can see that the method selects different target locations for the Manhattan and Brooklyn offices, which reflects the differences between the variables in the origin locations.
-In particular, for the Manhattan office, the selected locations in LA are clustered in the Beverly Hills and West Hollywood area, which amongst all the different areas in LA are notably the most 'similar' to Manhattan in terms of demographics, financial, and POI data.
-On the other hand, the locations selected as the most similar under the SS scoring rule for Brooklyn are more scattered, suggesting that WeWork might consider different neighborhoods in LA when deciding to open a new office with similar characteristics to those in Brooklyn.
+Below we can see a map of the Similarity Skill (SS) Score for the target area for two origin location in NYC where currently there are shared workspaces one in Manhattan and one in Brooklyn.
+From this plot we can see that the method selects different target locations for the Manhattan and Brooklyn offices which reflects the differences between the variables in the origin locations.
+In particular for the Manhattan office the selected locations in LA are clustered in the Beverly Hills and West Hollywood area which amongst all the different areas in LA are notably the most 'similar' to Manhattan in terms of demographics financial and POI data.
+On the other hand the locations selected as the most similar under the SS scoring rule for Brooklyn are more scattered suggesting that our example company might consider different neighborhoods in LA when deciding to open a new office with similar characteristics to those in Brooklyn.

-Similarity Skill Score (SS) for LA locations for WeWork NYC offices in Manhattan and Brooklyn.
+Similarity Skill Score (SS) for LA locations for shared workspaces in Manhattan and Brooklyn.
 Only locations with SS is positive are shown.

 - Ferro C. A. Fair scores for ensemble forecasts.
 Q.J.R.
 Meteorol.
 Soc.
 140: 1917-1923. doi:10.1002/qj.2270 (2014).

 - Ilin A. & Raiko T. Practical approaches to principal component analysis in the presence of missing values.
 Journal of Machine Learning Research 11: 1957-2000 (2010).